JonathanGrossman/mongodb_basics/02_node_crud.md

 ## [Read](#read)

 Two main options exist for reading entries from your database.
-You can call a method that retrieves one document from a collection `.findOne()` or you can call a method that retrieves more than one document `find()`.
-For example, from your collection named `users_collection`, you can use `.findOne()` to get a specific document by passing into the method details about the document you want to get.
-In contrast, you can use `.find()` to get multiple documents that match the details that you pass into the method when calling it.
+You can call a method that retrieves more than one document `find()` in a single operation or you can call a method that retrieves one document from a collection `.findOne()` in a single operation.

+For example, from your collection named `users_collection`, you can use `.find()` to get multiple documents that match the details that you pass into the method when calling it.
+In contrast, you can use `.findOne()` to get a specific document by passing into the method details about the document you want to get.

 ### .find()

 Starting with the `.find()` method to get all documents from the collection.
-The `.find()` method accepts two optional arguments `.find(query, projection)`.
-The first argument is a query.
-The query is the filter you can use to specify which documents you want to retrieve.
-To return all documents in a collection, you can pass an empty document `.find({})` or leave the argument blank.
-The second argument is the projection.
-The projection declares the fields to return for each document that matches the query.
+The `.find()` method accepts two optional arguments-- a `query` and a `projection`, like so `.find(query, projection)`.

+The first argument is a `query`.
+It is the filter you can use to specify which documents you want to retrieve.
+It is optional because you can leave it blank.
+Leaving it blank returns all documents in a collection.
+Instead of leaving it blank, you can pass an empty object `.find({})`.
+This also returns all documents from the collection.
+For now, you will leave it blank or pass an empty object.

+The second argument is the `projection`.
+The `projection` declares the fields to return for each document that matches the query.
 If you want all the fields for each document, leave this argument blank.
+For now, we will not pass any `projection` argument.

-In the next chapter, you will practice using the query and projection parameters.
+In later chapters, you will practice using the `query` and `projection` parameters.
 For now, however, you should focus on using `.find()` with no arguments.

 Here is an example of using `.find()` with no arguments for retrieving all the documents from your `users_collection`.
 The code example below is very similar to the code you've seen above.
 The lines in the code below that you should focus on are `all_db_users = await users_collection.find();` and ` all_db_users.forEach((user) => console.log(user));`.